Studio headphones are an essential piece of kit in any DJs arsenal.

 - Other accessories included

-This feature isn’t as important for studio musicians as it would be for people recording vocals.
+This feature isn’t as important for studio musicians as it would be best for people recording vocals.
 It helps them isolate their own voices in the mix (which sounds through the headphones) and ultimately lets them adjust easier.

 It also is a great feature to have if you are traveling a lot.
 It will effectively isolate external noises from what you’re hearing.
 Most new open-back headphones have it and it sort of mimics the closed-back feeling without making the music sound too enclosed.